Source: "Short Notes on Chinese Instruments of Music NB Dennys, 1874

 And there we have it!
 Visit the Guzheng Types page for a visual look at the many branches of the zheng family tree.
 Much has been done!

 And if you know of events I've missed, send me an email through the form below to tell me about them!

-(3): Chinese history is complex; in depth discussion is, unfortunately, far outside the scope of a website about a musical instrument.
-For those interested in a longer take, consider Lazlo Montgomery's China History Podcast.
+(3): Chinese history is complex.
+In depth discussion is, unfortunately, far outside the scope of a website about a musical instrument.
+For those interested in learning more, please consider Lazlo Montgomery's China History Podcast.
 The civil war is covered in 4 parts in episodes 119-122.

 (4): Liang Tsai-Ping previously wrote an earlier work titled "Proposed Zheng Manual" (拟筝谱, Nǐ Zhēng Pǔ) in 1938.
 Depending on definitions that could be considered the earliest produced instructional guide, but I am under the impression it did not get a wide release.
 Also, Dr. Han lists Cao Zheng's work as being "unpublished" but available in the Library of the Chinese National Academy of the Arts; Dr. Te-yuan Cheng makes no distinction.